z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/pgbouncer-ini.md

 min\_pool\_size
 :   Add more server connections to the pool when it is lower than this number.
 This improves behavior when the usual load drops and then returns suddenly after a period of total inactivity.

-    Default: 0 \(disabled\)
+    Default: 0 \(deactivated\)

 reserve\_pool\_size
 :   The number of additional connections to allow for a pool.
-0 disables.
+0 deactivates.

-    Default: 0 \(disabled\)
+    Default: 0 \(deactivated\)

 reserve\_pool\_timeout
 :   If a client has not been serviced in this many seconds, PgBouncer enables use of additional connections from the reserve pool.
-0 disables.
+0 deactivates.

     Default: 5.0